hw-research-perspectives/minutes/21Jan.markdown

 ## Minutes
 Define tasks with the minimum of people assigned

-Record minutes of the meetings for usage in marking and refering back to what hass been said.
+Record minutes of the meetings for usage in marking and referring back to what has been said.

 Tasks as Mike sees it:

-* GUI - D3.js etc
+* GUI - D3.js etc - Stefano mentioned not to have too many levels - this will be based on potential user feedback.
 * Basic Requirements including sketches of user diagrams
 * Backend - topic modelling